dang1412/ccex-api/README.md

 These features are supported with all major exchanges
 - Public realtime api
 - Public rest api
-- Support for both Nodejs and Browser environment
+- Support for both Nodejs and Browser environments
 - Modular structure make sure you include minimum code as you need (exspecially for client side application)
 - Option to bypass cors request problem in browser with [proxy](https://github.com/Rob--W/cors-anywhere)
 - More to come: Tradingview datafeed for each exchange, private rest api with api key...